sb53systems/G-Code-Flow-Temperature-Controller/README.md

     ![image](https://github.com/user-attachments/assets/51f2cba4-d57d-4ea7-8ef7-d0c36dd61dc0)
     ![image](https://github.com/user-attachments/assets/1cee9879-389b-4117-9048-b96c76e51891)

-7. You have to set your filament settings:
+6. You have to set your filament settings:
     - The maximum recommended volumetric speed at the maximum temperature that your Hotend or Filament can handle.
     - The Fan Cooling perdiode and the Min print speed, according to the Filament and your cooling configuration.

+    You can reduce the speed of the `Cooling Fan` (Except for Bridges and Ovehangs), the `Min Print Speed`, and the `Min Layer Time`.
     ![image](https://github.com/user-attachments/assets/5dc1f64d-48dc-4d39-8290-ad8251267990)
     ![image](https://github.com/user-attachments/assets/c07c5e7c-b137-4af3-86b6-efeaecdc06cc)